 - (a) The proposal should allow to satisfy the financial constraints of the territorial tiers in a region (Region, Metropolitan Cities and Municipalities) in consolidated terms, i.e. as a unitary branch of the local public administration.
 The region might be asked with guaranteeing its own budget and debt constraints.
 This is of course a delicate direction, but it could imply a more efficient utilization of the available resources for funding public infrastructural investments.
 Given a budget constraint at the regional level, resources could be allocated each year among the local regional administrations according to their availabilities and needs by means of horizontal and/or vertical agreements. - (b) As also pointed out by L.D.
-42/2009 on "Fiscal federalism", the proposal should give the regions that have convincing
+42/2009 on "Fiscal federalism", the proposal should give the regions that have convincing scores can capture the total outcome of education, its source being the family, the school, and individual ability.

-19 Piazza (2018) also compares the public expenditure for a PISA point (for science) of Lombardy, Veneto and Emilia- Romagna with respect to some other regions, such asthe Autonomous Provinces of Trento and Bolzano.
+&lt;sup>19 Piazza (2018) also compares the public expenditure for a PISA point (for science) of Lombardy, Veneto and Emilia- Romagna with respect to some other regions, such asthe Autonomous Provinces of Trento and Bolzano.
 For example, he shows that Trento spends more or less double than Veneto for one PISA point (given a similar performance).

-20 For a recent paper on Italy and Spain, see Turati et al. (2017), which shows that public funding decentralization is associated with better school performance than centralization.
+&lt;sup>20 For a recent paper on Italy and Spain, see Turati et al. (2017), which shows that public funding decentralization is associated with better school performance than centralization.

-12 They also find that student performance is better in schools that have autonomy in process and personnel decisions (e.g. purchase of supplies, budget allocations within schools, textbooks and instructional method choices, hiring and rewarding teachers), and also if teachers have the possibility to choose appropriate teaching methods.
+&lt;sup>121 They also find that student performance is better in schools that have autonomy in process and personnel decisions (e.g. purchase of supplies, budget allocations within schools, textbooks and instructional method choices, hiring and rewarding teachers), and also if teachers have the possibility to choose appropriate teaching methods.
 On the contrary, student achievement is found to be negatively associated to school autonomy in budget formation and teacher autonomy in choosing the subject matter taught in class.